apache/parquet-format/Encodings.md

 Supported Types: BYTE_ARRAY

-This encoding is always preferred over PLAIN for byte array columns.

 For this encoding, we will take all the byte array lengths and encode them using delta encoding (DELTA_BINARY_PACKED).
 The byte array data follows all of the length data just concatenated back to back.
 The expected savings is from the cost of encoding the lengths